syedhali/EZAudio/README.md

 syedhali07[at]gmail.com

 ##Acknowledgements
-EZAudio could not have been created without the invaluable help of:
+The following people rock:
+- My brother, [Reza Ali](http://www.syedrezaali.com/), for walking me through all the gritty details of OpenGL and his constant encouragement through this journey to 1.0.0.
+- [Aure Prochazka](http://aure.com/) for his amazing work on [AudioKit](http://audiokit.io/) and his encouragement to bring EZAudio to 1.0.0
+- [Daniel Kennett](http://ikennd.ac/) for writing [this great blog post](http://ikennd.ac/blog/2012/04/augraph-basics-in-cocoalibspotify/) that inspired the rewrite of the `EZOutput` in 1.0.0.
-- <a href="http://atastypixel.com/blog/">Michael Tyson</a> for creating the <a href="http://atastypixel.com/blog/a-simple-fast-circular-buffer-implementation-for-audio-processing/">TPCircularBuffer</a> and the <a href="http://theamazingaudioengine.com/">Amazing Audio Engine</a>'s `AEFloatConverter`.
+- [Michael Tyson](http://atastypixel.com/blog/) for creating the [TPCircularBuffer](http://atastypixel.com/blog/a-simple-fast-circular-buffer-implementation-for-audio-processing/) and all his contributions to the community including the Amazing Audio Engine, Audiobus, and all the tasty pixel blog posts.
-- Chris Adamson and Kevin Avila for writing the amazing book <a href="http://www.amazon.com/Learning-Core-Audio-Hands-On-Programming/dp/0321636848">Learning Core Audio</a>
+- Chris Adamson and Kevin Avila for writing the amazing [Learning Core Audio](http://www.amazon.com/Learning-Core-Audio-Hands-On-Programming/dp/0321636848) book.